dennowiggle/FLEADiP/kicad/README.md

 5. J503 2x5 right-angle programming connector should be installed on the top side of the board.
    - The silkscreen is marked on the back side, opposite to where the connector should be installed on.
-   - The Top Side View image shows a vertical connector installed when it is in fact a right-angle one.
+   - The Bottom Side View image shows a vertical receptacle connector installed when it is in fact a right-angle header on the Top Side.

 7. To program an image to the FPGA FLASH you can use a FT232H module with the Efinity FPGA SW tool programmer.
    - I tested a $12 one from Amazon  https://www.amazon.com/dp/B09XTF7C1P: